Naveendinula/DigitalTwin/ARCHITECTURE.md

 *   **HVAC/FM Analysis**: The user runs HVAC/FM analysis to derive served terminals and served spaces from equipment.
 *   **Spatial Navigation**: Users can isolate parts of the building (e.g., specific floors or rooms) using the spatial hierarchy tree.
 *   **Space Overlay**: Users toggle translucent space bounding boxes for quick room context in the 3D view.
+*   **Live Occupancy**: Users enable occupancy simulation to visualize synthetic headcounts per room with a color-coded heatmap (green→yellow→red) and a real-time legend/panel.

 ## 3. Repository Tour